 "Oh Mycroft, you are getting slow."

-Mycroft can hear the rush of traffic; he is outside then.
+Mycroft can hear the rush of traffic; Sherlock is outside then.
 He doesn't bother to ask how Sherlock got through security: it was no doubt using his scarf or something equally ridiculous.

-Mycroft leaves his front door now, and opens it, stepping out onto the street; he is not going to leave this to one of his men.
-On the street now, looking left and right, he tries to work out where his brother would go.
+Mycroft steps out onto the street; he is not going to leave this to one of his men.
+He looks left and right.

 "Are you walking Mycroft?
 Your breath is louder than your voice.
-I can barely hear you talk."
+I'm surprised you haven't fainted yet-"

 There is a long silence.